rsabec/rsabec.github.io/_posts/2020-08-16-fresh_pasta.markdown

 # Fresh Egg and Extruded Pasta -

-These are my notes when experimenting with flour and moister ration in doughs for extruded and egg pasta.
+These are my notes when experimenting with flour and moister ratios in doughs for extruded and egg pasta.
 Extruded pasta will typically be a much drier dough.

 # -Fresh Egg Pasta -